 Getting a mortgage can seem complex and a bit scary with tons of questions and lots of hurdles in the way.
 There are a lot of factors that can play into the decision from a lender and by having a good understanding beforehand of what these are, you are better placed to know how well your application might do.
-Let’s look at the top 10 tips for getting a mortgage at Niche Mortgage Info.
+Let’s look at the top 10 tips for getting a mortgage.
+Read our mortgage tips below.

 1. Understand your credit report